 Last year my parents moved to Florida into a fantastic beach condo a few hours south.
 When they left for a few week vacation I grabbed 2 of my closest girlfriends and we headed down.
 We spent 3 glorious days reading on the balcony, chatting by the pool, and sweating profusely on the beach together.
 Never have I ever felt so relaxed.
 As the weekend drew to an end and we were all tempted to complain that we had to return to reality I found that I didn’t feel that way.
 I was ready.

 We drove back from South Florida on Sunday.
 I dropped my best friend, Candy, off at the airport with a ‘see you in 6 days’.
 I emptied the cooler, charged my laptop, and got a plan for a quick week.
 6 days later I was catching a 7am flight to Kentucky.
 For the next 5 days I enjoyed the superbly slower pace of small town living.
-Give me all the fireworks, cookouts, and evening swatting mosquitos and playing board games there are.
+Give me all the fireworks, cookouts, and evenings swatting mosquitos and playing board games there are.
 As my niece says about Christmas morning present opening: I was made for this.